 Winner: If you really want to understand what your customers are doing, where they came from, what their LTV is, and more, Drip wins.

 5. Segmentation Capabilities

 Us: Drip’s people-centric segmentation is based on tags.
 We understand that each person has a unique experience—everyone comes from different sources, takes different actions, and is interested in different things.
 While tags aren’t unique to just Drip (other online marketing platforms also use tags), the level of automation you can achieve using tags is.

-Mailchimp: Segmentation in Mailchimp is based on lists.
-This means that you can create a list for each segment of people you want.
-For example, List A might include people who have started a workflow for customers and List B might include people who live within 25 miles of your brick-and-mortar shop.
+Mailchimp: Segmentation in Mailchimp is based on audiences (previously known as lists).
+This means that you can create an audience for each segment of people you want.
+For example, Audience A might include people who have started a workflow for customers and Audience B might include people who live within 25 miles of your brick-and-mortar shop.

-If you want to send an email to everyone on both lists, you run the risk of getting charged twice for each person who happens to be in both segments.
-If you need lists of segments that stay completely separate, then this arrangement will work for you (like if you have a couple accounts you’re running email marketing for and need to keep people apart).
-But if you need to blend people on your lists, you run the risk of paying more than once to send one email to two lists of segments.
+If you want to send an email to everyone in both audiences, you run the risk of getting charged twice for each person who happens to be in both segments.
+If you need audiences of segments that stay completely separate, then this arrangement will work for you (like if you have a couple accounts you’re running email marketing for and need to keep people apart).
+But if you need to blend people in your audiences, you run the risk of paying more than once to send one email to two lists of segments.